dbcli/pgcli/DEVELOP.rst

 Running the integration tests
 -----------------------------

-Integration tests use `behave package http://pythonhosted.org/behave/`_.
+Integration tests use `behave package http://pythonhosted.org/behave/`_ and pytest.
 Configuration settings for this package are provided via ``behave.ini`` file in root directory.